 Layers of insulation keep the home’s temperature cool in the summer and warm in the winter.
 “Some walls that are between containers on the inside—that separate the rooms and where the corrugation is visible—don’t need to be insulated,” says Stolz.
 “Every wall that is toward the outside is completely insulated.”

 The exterior of the ribbed containers was finished with a clear glossy sealer to reveal the natural rust color, but containers can also be coated with marine paint in a variety of colors.
 It’s a warm yet distinctively modern look.
+To complement this unique style, considering heating system installation ensures that your living space remains not only visually appealing but also comfortable and inviting.

 Into the Great Wide Open